 The C-Class Estate is one of the most comfortable ways of ferrying antique furniture around, but the trade-off is that it’s not particularly good fun to drive

-If you do lots of town driving, the 1.5-litre petrol is the engine to go for.
-It’s quiet, fairly perky and comes with a mild-hybrid system to give fuel economy and performance a helpful boost.
-Mercedes claims it’ll return more than 46mpg, but you can expect to achieve a number in the region of 37mpg in normal driving conditions.
-You can get it with four-wheel drive for a little extra grip in slippery conditions, but then real-world fuel economy drops to around 35mpg.
+If you do plenty of short journeys, a Mercedes C-Class Estate C180 or C200 model with a 1.5-litre petrol is well worth considering – both are quiet, fairly perky and cheap to run, but only the C200 comes with a mild-hybrid system to give fuel economy and performance a helpful boost, however.
+Mercedes claims this mild-hybrid model will return more than 46mpg, but you can expect to achieve a number in the region of 37mpg in normal driving conditions.
+You can get it with four-wheel drive for a little extra grip in slippery conditions, but then fuel economy drops to around 35mpg.

 If you spend more time on the motorway, the C220d diesel will be more suitable.
 It produces 194hp – so it’s plenty quick enough to keep up with fast-moving traffic – and very quiet when you’re cruising along at 70mph.
 You won’t quite manage to match Mercedes’ claimed 60mpg+ economy figure in real-world conditions, but 50mpg is certainly achievable.